Frequently Asked Questions

 -First and second graders play on a half field, while third and fourth use a 3/4 field.
 For a while, we used jamboree format, but are playing regular games now.

 Players in Grades 5-8

--Practices start in March, usually twice a week for 1 hour, indoor at Berwick Academy.
+-Practices start in March, usually twice a week for 1 hour, indoors.
 Players need to be ready to take the field promptly at their start time.

--League play for NHYLA runs April 7 – June 8&9 in Amherst.
+-League play for NHYLA runs early April 7 – through early June.
 No games Memorial Day weekend.
 Sorry, not so for Mother’s Day.
 End of season, except for the year-end uniform return/pizza party!

 -Teams might travel as far away as Keene, but most are within an hour’s drive.
 Plan for 75 minutes for boys' games, start to finish; 90 minutes for girls' games.
 Teams meet at the field, dressed and ready to play, at least 30 minutes prior to game time.